 EDIT: Diaspora* uses Markdown to format text making it an excellent choice for macroblogging.
 Markdown appears to be more powerful than the editing features of G+.
 This and the single column stream are making Diaspora* an excellent choice for macroblogging.

 preferably open source.
-G+ wasn’t open source but since I’m an open source advocate it seems appropiate to sign up for a service that itself is open source.
+G+ wasn’t open source but since I’m an open source advocate it seems appropriate to sign up for a service that itself is open source.

 quality instead of quantity.
 I’m looking for meaningful conversations and not mindless sharing of kitty pictures.